WeblateOrg/weblate/docs/admin.rst

 Subproject is real resource for translating.
-You enter Git repository location and file mask which files to translate and Weblate automatically fetches the Git and finds all translated files.
+You enter Git repository location and file mask which files to translate and Weblate automatically fetches the Git and finds all matching translatable files.

 Should the language definition for translation be missing, empty definition is created and named as "cs_CZ (generated)".
 You should adjust the definition and